Python-World/Python_and_the_Web/Scripts/Web_Scrappers/codeforces_ratings_scraper/README.md

 # cf_ratings.py
 <!--Remove the below lines and add yours -->
-A webscraper that saves a codeforce user's ratings into a CSV.
+A webscraper that saves a codeforce user's ratings and subsequent changes, alongside contests, their IDs, and names into a CSV.

 ### Prerequisites
 [requests](https://github.com/psf/requests)